mojtaba-peyrovi/Forex-Fundamentals/Tutorial-one/README.md

 __IMPORTANT:__ It is so important to have a demo account.
 And anytime we learn a new strategy, we have to play with it at least for a month on demo account to make sure it works, before getting into the live account.

+#### 2% Trading Rule in Money Management:

+When we have 10 pips on stop loss, we should make sure that 10 pips, is no more than 2% of total investment.

+In this way we consider 2% loss everyday for our investment.

+Imagine, we have 1000 USD in our trading account.
+2% of it will be 50 USD.
+So, we are allowed to lose only 50 USD per day.
+It means that for 10 pips stop loss, the maximum investment for each pip would be 5 USD.

+#### Risk/Reward Ratio:

+Professional traders recommend a risk/reward ratio of __1:3.__ It means the distance between the price we enter the market, and the __stop loss__ line, is 3 times less than the distance between the entering price and profit line.

+In reality a good ris/reward ratio is __1:2.__ (risk-reward-ratio.jpg)